Bethlehem Atlantic Works

-Bethlehem Atlantic Works of East Boston, Massachusetts, was a shipyard in the United States from 1853 until 1984.Atlantic Works – East Boston Community Development Corporation It was owned by the Bethlehem Shipbuilding Company.
+Bethlehem Atlantic Works of East Boston, Massachusetts, was a shipyard in the United States active from 1853 until 1984.Atlantic Works – East Boston Community Development Corporation It was owned by the Bethlehem Shipbuilding Company.
 It is located directly to the west of the East Boston Immigration Station.
 The company's offices were in the Atlantic Works Warehouse, built in 1893.

 History (1853–1976)

 It began as two separate shipyards.
-There was the East Boston Dry Dock Company which started in 1853 along Chelsea and Marion streets by Samuel Hall, who later moved to Border Street in 1893 when they became the Atlantic Works where they constructed a three story building that still stands.
+East Boston Dry Dock Company which started in 1853 along Chelsea and Marion streets by Samuel Hall, who later moved to Border Street in 1893 when they became the Atlantic Works where they constructed a three-story building that still stands.
 Then there was the Simpson Dry Dock Company, owned by James E. Simpson along Jeffries Point on Marginal Street facing the Boston Harbor.
 In 1922 the Atlantic Works was purchased by Bertelson & Peterson Company, and in 1928 Bethlehem Steel purchased both Atlantic Works and the Simpson Yard and renamed them Bethlehem Atlantic divisions of Bethlehem Steel.

 As far back as the Civil War and during WWI, the Navy used the service of these companies to repair most of their damaged fleet.
 The Atlantic Works received heavy use during WWII employing up to 1000 men, where they were used to repair Naval and Coast Guard fleet.
 They were the largest private ship repair facility in Boston for over a century which included a steam-powered floating dry dock capable of lifting 500-ton ships.
 Its 600-foot-long marine railway had a cradle with an unprecedented capacity of 1000 tons.
 Railways with capacities of 1500, 2000, and 2500 tons were built later–all by Crandall Dry Dock Engineers.
 During the same time period the Bethlehem-Simpson docks were employing over 6000 men.
 During the 1950s and 1960s the Bethlehem Steel corporations were going through a series of bankruptcies and downsizing in New England.
 In 1951 they sold Atlantic Works and closed down the shipyard, and they also sold off Fore River to General Dynamics in 1964.

 The Simpson Docks remained the last shipyard owned by Bethlehem Steel in Massachusetts that continued until the year 1984.
 During its history they operated the largest railway in Boston and second largest in the country.
 For most of its life it was referred to by locals as the "East Boston Yard".
 One of their largest later projects was a $6.6 million contract to overhaul the destroyer USS Forrest Sherman in 1976.
 They also constructed a new Buzzards Bay and Brenton Reef light towers in a 1961 and 1962 project costing $1.5 million, the main navigational aid for all shipping bound for Cape Cod canal.